illusorier/123/Angular/angular2+/Angular4.md

 ## Service

+Components should not fetch or save data directly.

+They should focus on presenting data and delegate data access to a service.

 > The naming convention for service files is the service name in lowercase followed by `.service`.

 You could get the data from anywhere - a web service, local storage, or a mock data source.